openflighthpc/retype-documentation/Retype_Documentation/using_environment/CLI Basics/Becoming_the_root_user.md

 `sudo yum install screen`

-For security reasons, SSH login as the root user is not permitted to a research environment.
 To get a Linux shell with root privileges, please login as your standard user then execute the command `sudo -s`.

 !!!warning
 Users must exercise caution when running commands as root, as they have the potential to disrupt research environment operations.
+!!!

+!!!
+Some users may **not** have root priviledges.
+This is at the discretion of your admin or system configuration.
 !!!